 against predators.
 The organic farms are regularly and independently audited by Organic Farmers and Growers.

 Waitrose & Partners are signatories of the 2026 European Chicken Commitment, pledging to play a leading role in improving the welfare of farmed chickens.
 Under this commitment, Waitrose & Partners has pledged that all fresh and frozen chicken, and all chicken meat ingredients, including ambient, across all Waitrose own-brand products will meet the requirements of the pledge by 2026.
 Waitrose & Partners already meets the vast majority requirements of the pledge, including stocking density, for all its fresh and frozen own label chicken.
 However, working alongside Compassion in World Farming and our long term poultry supplier and research partner Moy Park, we are pleased to help lead research into new breed requirements that will drive forward the welfare of all farmed chickens.
 Full details are on our animal welfare page.

 FSA Campylobacter Surveillance Results for the fourth quarter of 2018

 The results of our campylobacter survey for the fourth quarter of 2018 (October to December 2018), published today, Thursday 13th March 2019, shows that Waitrose had 5% of chickens testing positive for levels of campylobacter >1000 cfu/g (colony forming units) over the period.

-This is the fourth quarter of data to be published under the latest FSA rules that place responsibility for campylobacter surveillance and data publication on supermarkets themselves.
+This is the fifth quarter of data to be published under the latest FSA rules that place responsibility for campylobacter surveillance and data publication on supermarkets themselves.